openjdk/loom/loom-docs/CustomSchedulers.md

 The experimental support may change or be removed at any time.

-## Using a custom scheduler as the virtual thread scheduler
+## Prototype 1: Use a custom scheduler as the virtual thread scheduler

 The JDK's built-in virtual thread scheduler is a `ForkJoinPool` instance that is configured in FIFO mode.

-The virtual thread scheduler can be configured to be a custom scheduler by setting a system property on the command line:
+The prototype allows the virtual thread scheduler to be set different scheduler by setting a system property on the command line:

 ```
 -Djdk.virtualThreadScheduler.implClass=<scheduler-class>
 ```

 where `<scheduler-class>` is fully qualified name of a class that implements `java.lang.Thread.VirtualThreadScheduler`.
+The interface defines a 2-arg `execute` method that the custom scheduler must implement.
+The `execute` method is called with a reference to a virtual `Thread`, and a `Runnable` task to execute, when the thread is started or the thread is continued after being parked/blocked.

-The custom scheduler may use its own pool of platform threads, may assign virtual threads to be carried by specific platform threads, or may delegate to the built-in virtual thread scheduler.
+The custom scheduler may use its own pool of platform threads to execute the tasks, may assign virtual threads to be carried by specific platform threads, or may delegate to the built-in virtual thread scheduler.

-The implementation class must be public, with a public no-arg or one-arg constructor, and deployed on the class path or in an exported package of a module on the module path.
-If the class has a one-arg constructor then the parameter is a `java.lang.Thread.VirtualThreadScheduler` that is a reference to the built-in scheduler (this allows the custom scheduler to delegate to the built-in scheduler if required).
+The `VirtualThreadScheduler` implementation class must be public, with a public no-arg or one-arg constructor, and deployed on the class path or in an exported package of a module on the module path.
+If the class has a one-arg constructor then the parameter is a `java.lang.Thread.VirtualThreadScheduler` that is a reference to the built-in default scheduler (this allows the custom scheduler to delegate to the built-in default scheduler if required).

-## API to select a custom scheduler when creating a virtual thread
+## Prototype 2: Use API to select a custom scheduler when creating a virtual thread

 The `Thread.Builder.OfVirtual.scheduler(Thread.VirtualThreadScheduler)` API can be used to set the scheduler when creating a virtual thread.
 The following example uses a thread